 The Origin of Core Competence

-2. It is not easy for competitors to imitate
+2. They're not easy for competitors to imitate

-3. It can be leveraged widely to many products and markets
+3. They can be leveraged widely to many products and markets

-Obviously, such a strict definition of core competency excludes small businesses, as most would not be able to meet the third condition.
+Such a strict definition of core competence excludes the strengths of small businesses, as most would not be able to meet the third condition.

 A More Inclusive Definition